 Impact Level Medium

-Specialties Affected Internal Medicine, Family Medicine, Hospitalists, Emergency Medicine, Palliative Care
+Specialties Affected Internal Medicine, Hospitalists, Emergency Medicine, Family Medicine, Critical Care, Home Health

-Key Action Audit documentation practices for end-of-life physician services to confirm medical necessity is captured through the moment of pronouncement
+Key Action Audit claims for physician services rendered at or near time of death to confirm medical necessity documentation supports coverage through the moment of pronouncement

 CMS Pronouncement of Death Coverage Criteria and Medical Necessity Requirements 2026